IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CostingDetails.md

 are accumulated to find the total cost of executing a program, and in `Restricting` mode the program is supplied with an initial budget limit, and execution is terminated if the limit is exceeded at any point during execution.

+The `StrictData` option is turned on in `ExBudgeting.hs` to avoid a memory leak that occurred in an earlier version of the code, where costs were being accumulated lazily; in fact making just the `ExBudget` and `ExBudgetState` types strict was sufficient to remove the leak, but `StrictData` seemed simpler and unlikely to cause any trouble.

 The CEK machine (`Language.UntypedPlutusCore.Evaluation.Machine.Cek`) declares the following types